Howard has had a longtime interest in psychology and human behavior and enjoys digging into the reasons why we do the things we do.

 Gradually, the boy will stand and walk for longer periods of time, and the reward is given every time.
 Eventually, the boy won't feel anything is being gained by crawling around.

-As you've probably noticed, shaping requires an accurate identification of the smaller or simpler steps that lead to the main goal.
+As you've probably noticed, shaping requires accurate identification of the smaller or simpler steps that lead to the main goal.
 Failing to recognize them properly will result in missed opportunities to reinforce the behavior, or in reinforcing the wrong behavior.

 One name for this planning stage is task analysis, which was developed by R. B. Miller.
 It starts with defining the target behavior or performance.
-Each step along the way is then identified, broken into sub-steps or sub-skills.
+Each step along the way is then identified, and broken into sub-steps or sub-skills.

 Be aware that the first sub-step could be far from the end goal.
 For complex tasks, or tasks that are simply outside someone's current capabilities, this is the only way to get there.
 Find the behavior someone performs that is the closest to the desired behavior, regardless of how small a resemblance it bears to the final goal.